 Creative Industries track

-Creative Industries students are resourceful problem solvers.
-Through projects students gain technical fluency, designing and building systems and products to realize their creative visions.
+With a unique project-based curriculum, Creative Industries students gain technical fluency, designing and building systems and products to realize their creative visions.
 They graduate as creative technologists equipped with robust portfolios of thoughtful projects and prototypes.

 The Creative Industries track is guided by a unique and relevant core curriculum, flexibly shaped by student interest and by leaders at the cutting edge of industry.
 Many students focus their studies on user experience and user interaction (UI/UX); other popular areas of interest are games and virtual & augmented reality, arts and media production, learning and education, and interactive product design.
 In the end, you choose your own adventure by selecting from a diverse and challenging array of technical focus and critical perspective elective courses.